Category Archives: Thai Royals

 Princess Chulabhorn Walailak of Thailand is the youngest child of King Bhumibol Adulyadej and Sirikit Kitiyakara.
 She was born on July 4, 1957, in Bangkok.
 The princess has three older siblings:

 In 1982, Princess Chulabhorn married Virayudh Tishyasarin, an Air Vice Marshal in the Royal Thai Air Force.
-With special compensation from her father, she retained her royal title and style.
+With permission from her father, she retained her royal title and style.
 The marriage ended in divorce two years later.
 They had two daughters:

 photo: Chulabhorn Hospital